 Applying

-You can apply for the Queensland Cardiology Advanced Training Pathway when you apply for the RMO campaign.
+You can apply for the Queensland Cardiology Advanced Training Network Pathway when you apply for the RMO campaign.

 Before you apply, make sure you read the role descriptions for training first year [PDF 200.94 KB] or training second and subsequent years [PDF 193.95 KB].